 Soy milk |

-For an original idea for a balanced, easy-to-carry snack, consider energy balls made from dried fruit and nuts, such as the Fit-Fit ones.
-These energy balls have a short, simple ingredient list, and are free of added sugar.
-They combine a source of carbohydrates in the form of dried fruit (e.g. : dates, figs) and a source of protein in the form of nuts or seeds (e.g. : hazelnuts, walnuts, chia seeds), which also provide healthy polyunsaturated fats (e.g. : omega-3s).
-Finally, the dried fruit and nuts also contain fiber that contributes to satiety and can help regulate bowel transit, lower cholesterol, and better control blood sugar.
+For an original idea of a balanced snack that is easy to carry, think of energy balls made from dried fruit and nuts, like those from Fit-Fit.
+These energy balls have a short and simple ingredient list and contain no added sugar.
+They combine a source of carbohydrates in the form of dried fruit (e.g., dates, figs) and a source of protein in the form of nuts or seeds (e.g., hazelnuts, walnuts, chia seeds), which also provide good polyunsaturated fats (e.g., omega-3).
+Finally, dried fruit and nuts also contain fiber that contributes to satiety and can help regulate intestinal transit, reduce cholesterol, and better control blood sugar.
 And….
 They are so good!!!!

-If you're the kind of person who goes to the pantry at night for a sweet snack, try choosing a snack that gives you a good source of carbohydrates in the afternoon.
-You'll probably be less likely to want to grab some cookies or ice cream before going to bed!
+If you tend to grab a sweet snack in the pantry in the evening, try to choose a snack offering a good source of carbohydrates in the afternoon.
+You will probably be less tempted to have some cookies or ice cream before going to bed!

-Now that you know more about snacks, their purpose and how to put them together, it will be easier for you to incorporate them into your daily routine if you feel the need.
+Now that you know more about snacks, their usefulness, and how to compose them, it will be easier for you to integrate them into your daily routine if you feel the need.

 Article written by: